 cookies

-Cookie Trivia Bakers Will Love
+Cookie Facts Little Bakers Will Love

-Everything kids want to know about best-selling varieties, extraordinary baking contests, and the story of how cookies have become one of the most beloved snacks for people all over the world.
-So next time you pour a glass of milk and serve up a plate of freshly baked treats, share some of this fascinating cookie trivia to sweeten up the conversation!
+Everything kids want to know about bestselling varieties, extraordinary baking contests, and the story of how cookies have become one of the most beloved snacks for people all over the world.
+So next time you pour a glass of milk and serve up a plate of freshly baked treats, share some of these fascinating cookie trivia to sweeten up the conversation!
 Always a popular dessert, they are especially fun for kids to buy from bakeries that offer a huge selection of gourmet varieties.
 It's even fun to read books about cookies!
 For kids who love them, here are some fun cookie facts about most popular varieties, history, contests, and other information to share next time they are snacking on their favorite baked treat.

 cookies